Side by side: New Order – ‘Ceremony’ 2019 12” reissues and 1981 originals

 ^ New Order – Ceremony – 2019 UK 12 inch version 2 re-issue label side B.

 In researching this post, I came to realise that there are a lot more variations to the pressings than I had ever realised.
 Some years ago there was a wonderful online blog, ‘New Order/Joy Division: Recycle – The Factory Years’ where no small amount of effort by some clearly talented individuals led to the sharing of files remastered from the original vinyl, including sleeves too.
-It was very thorough and cane in handy for this post no end.
+It was very thorough and came in handy for this post no end.
 (For example, it’s the only source digitally of the 7” edit of ‘In A Lonely Place’ I have found.
 I wish I had been more on the ball at the time to download the whole lot, since the site has long since disappeared from the ‘net.
 I swear that the best masters of the ‘Ceremony’ tracks are all from this source even now!

 New Order - Ceremony - 1981 UK 12 inch version 2 original front sleeve design.